How Much Does Contents Insurance Cost in NZ?

 What Does Contents Insurance Actually Cover in NZ?

-Think of everything you own that isn’t physically part of your house.
-That’s your contents.
-A good policy is designed to protect you from financial loss if these items are stolen, damaged, or destroyed
+Think of everything you own that isn't physically part of your house.
+That's your contents.
+A good policy is designed to protect you from financial loss if these items are stolen, damaged, or destroyed.

 Your contents insurance policy is typically split into three main parts:

 1. Your Belongings: This is the core of the policy.
 It covers items inside your home like furniture, electronics (mobile, laptop, hearing aids, etc.), clothing, kitchenware, and sports gear.
-It also typically covers items in your locked garage or shed, and on your property, like your BBQ or outdoor furnitur
+It also typically covers items in your locked garage or shed, and on your property, like your BBQ or outdoor furniture.

 2. Cover Away From Home: Many policies include cover for items you take outside your home, anywhere in New Zealand.
 This is crucial for things like your laptop, phone, or bicycle if they are stolen from your car or damaged while you're out.
-A smaller number of policies may offer some cover when you take it overseas to Australia or Pacific Islands.
+A smaller number of policies may offer some cover when you take items overseas to Australia or the Pacific Islands.

-3. Personal Liability Protection: This is a powerful, often-underestimated benefit.
-It covers you financially if you are held legally liable for accidentally damaging someone else’s property or injuring someone.
-For example, if you leave the tap on and flood your apartment and the one below, your liability cover, would handle the costs.
+Personal Liability Protection: This is a powerful, often-underestimated benefit.
+It covers you financially if you are held legally liable for accidentally damaging someone else's property or injuring someone.
+For example, if you leave the tap on and flood your apartment and the one below, your liability cover would handle the costs.

 3.